pyscf/pyscf.github.io/source/user/mp.rst

 In this example, we concatenate :math:`\alpha` and :math:`\beta` orbitals to mimic the spin-orbitals.
 After integral transformation, we zeroed out the integrals of different spin.
-Here, the :mod:`ao2mo` module provides the general 2-electron MO integral transformation, using chemist's notation for the integrals.
-Using this module, you are able to do *arbitrary* integral transformation for *arbitrary* integrals.
+Here, the :mod:`ao2mo` module provides the general 2-electron MO integral transformation, using chemists' notation for the integrals.
+Using this module, you can perform *arbitrary* integral transformation for *arbitrary* integrals.
 For example, the following code gives the ``(ov|vv)`` type integrals::